kiehozero/atu-progda-assignment-2/README.md

 \
 Bobbitt, Z. (2021) "How to Adjust the Figure Size of a Seaborn Plot".
 Available at [Statology](https://www.statology.org/seaborn-figure-size/) (Accessed 6th January, 2023).
 \
+Bobbitt, Z. (2021) "How to Calculate the Standard Deviation of a List in Python".
+Available at [Statology](https://www.statology.org/standard-deviation-of-list-python/) (Accessed 11th January, 2023).
+\
 Bobbitt, Z. (2021) "How to Create Subplots in Seaborn".
 Available at [Statology](https://www.statology.org/seaborn-subplots/) (Accessed 6th January, 2023).
 \
 Borges, L. (2015) "Analysis of the Wisconsin Breast Cancer Dataset and Machine Learning for Breast Cancer Detection", presented at the Workshop de Visão Computacional conference.
 Available at [ResearchGate](https://www.researchgate.net/publication/311950799_Analysis_of_the_Wisconsin_Breast_Cancer_Dataset_and_Machine_Learning_for_Breast_Cancer_Detection) (Accessed 4th January, 2023).